 Peer review is the process by which applications for grants to PRUK are judged by experts within a relevant research field.
-Peer review should be independent and carried out by individuals who have no conflicts of interest with both the institution and individual applying to the PRUK for funding.
-PRUK adheres to the guidelines set by the Association of Medical Research Charities (AMRC).
+Peer review should be independent and carried out by individuals who have no conflicts of interest with both the institution and individual applying to PRUK for funding.
+PRUK adheres to the guidelines set by the Association of Medical Research Charities.

-Approximately 66% of applications received in 2016 for PRUK Awards and Bursaries were funded.
+Approximately 33% of applications received in 2023 for PRUK funding round were funded.